binnes/mkdocTest/docs/MkDocs.md

 The **nav** configuration controls the navigation on the site.
 Different themes can support different levels of navigation nesting and offer different navigation options on the page.

 You can control the navigation nesting by adding a section in the configuration.
-If I changes the navigation for this project to:
+If I changed the navigation for this project to:

 ```yaml
   nav: